Trietptm-on-Coding-Algorithms/cryptopals-2/README.md

     If input has not been recieved as an argument, it will look to stdin for input.

 3. 3.xorcipher.c
-    Works, is not yet following the same IO standard as 1 and 2.
+    Synopsis
+    >*executable* [-f filename] | [raw_input] | [-]
+    If input has not been recieved as an argument, it will look to stdin for input.

 4. 4.detectsinglexor.c
     Does not work.
 Correctly parses sample data from #3, but does not show any English-like strings in the sample #4's sample data.

 5. 5.repeatingkeyxor.c
-    Works.
-Like 3, not yet to the IO standard.
+    Works, but does not yet follow the IO standard of 1-3.

 6. 6.breakrepeatingxor.c
     Work in Progress.
 Hamming distance calculation works.
-Nothing else implemented yet.
+Nothing else is implemented yet.